ScilifelabDataCentre/genome-portal/README.md

 - The `config/` directory contains information about data sources (tracks and assemblies) displayed in the genome browser.
-  - Each species gets its own subdirectory (for example `config/clupea_harengus`).
+  - Each species subdirectory inclues:
-  - Species directories include:
-	- `config.yml` : file specifying the assembly and tracks to be displayed in JBrowse.
+	- `config.yml` : specifies the assembly and tracks to be displayed in JBrowse2.
-	- `config.json` : a starting point from which to generate a complete JBrowse2
+	- `config.json` : starting point from which to generate a complete JBrowse2
       configuration, based on `config.yaml`.
-A common use is to define a default browsing session.
+A common use is to define default browsing sessions.

-- Different `make` recipes prepare the material described in `config/` for use by JBrowse.
+- Different `make` recipes prepare the material described in `config/` for use by JBrowse2.
 The main operations are downloading data files, compressing using `bgzip` and indexing with `samtools`.

 - The website content resides in the `hugo` directory.
   - Most importantly, each species gets:
     1. A content subdirectory in `hugo/content/species/` (e.g. `hugo/content/species/clupea_harengus`)
 	2. A data directory in `hugo/data/` (taxonomic information and statistics)
-	3. An assets directory in `hugo/assets` (data recensions)
+	3. An assets directory in `hugo/assets` (data inventory)

 - The `scripts` folder contains executables to help:
     1. build and serve the website using Docker